nyeinchan4/devops-small-lab/README.md

 # create 2 deployment VM on Azure with terraform

 before use terraform prepare for some requirement
-- need to have Azure
+- need to have Azure account
-- install terraform and also aws cli for Auth..
+- install terraform and also Azure cli for Auth..
 - and then form Azure cli auth with your Azure account

 go to terraform dir